Shelf life-cool kitchen shelf ideas

 Many bespoke kitchen designers choose to disrupt a bank of wall storage by using floating shelves.
 These thick box shelves with hidden fittings create a sense of space and provide somewhere to display artworks or ceramics – a place to introduce personality into the kitchen.
 They can be subtly lit with LED strips, which can be dimmed or even coloured, to add further interest.

 A very current trend is to suspend shelving from the ceiling.
 This does two things; it creates a subtle division of the space without blocking the light and provides somewhere to store glassware or fine ceramics.
-Roundhouse designers use suspended shelving in all kinds of clever ways, and in interesting materials such as brass with glazed shelves or blackened steel.
+Roundhouse designers use suspended shelving in all kinds of clever ways, and in interesting materials such as brass with glazed shelves.

 Build it yourself